-Jane Cornwell is an author, journalist, critic and raconteur writing mainly about music, arts and culture, and also about travel.
+Jane Cornwell is an author, journalist, critic and raconteur writing mainly about music, arts and culture, and also about travel and luxury travel.
 Born in Australia, she grew up in the outer suburbs of Melbourne riding horses, reading books, nerding out on music.
-Penning stories, essays and poems – there was a Mooroolbark Primary School Writer of the Week Award, and a rare 100 per cent for English Expression in her final HSC exams – and wanting to see the world.
+Penning stories, essays and poems – there was a Mooroolbark Primary School Writer of the Week Award, and a rare 100 per cent for English Expression in her final HSC exams at Tintern Girls Grammar School – and wanting to see the world.
 After a year of studying law she segued into anthropology, writing a postgraduate dissertation on women in the New Guinea Highlands then enrolling in an MA; she was working as a waitress at the legendary Last Laugh Comedy Restaurant when London beckoned.
 She went.

 Jane’s writing about music from elsewhere continues to appear in British newspapers and magazines including the Observer, the Daily Telegraph, the Times, Sunday Times and Songlines, as it does in many major publications in Australia.
-Her relationship with Real World and WOMAD is ongoing; she’s written press releases and sleeve notes for scores of Real World artists, and is an interviewer and (in the UK) host, for Womad and Womadelaide.
+Her relationship with Real World and Womad is ongoing; she’s written press releases and sleeve notes for scores of Real World artists, and is an interviewer and stage MC for Womad and Womadelaide.

-She has written press releases and sleeve notes for albums by a wide range of artists including Camille, Carla Bruni and Sean Kuti and many more.
-Her feature interviews include such African music A-listers as Angelique Kidjo, Youssou N’Dour, Baaba Maal and Hugh Masekela; Cuban giants Omara Portuondo, Chucho Valdes and Los Van Van.
+She has written press releases and sleeve notes for albums by a wide range of artists including Camille, Carla Bruni and Sean Kuti.
+Her feature interviews include such African A-listers as Angelique Kidjo, Youssou N’Dour, Baaba Maal and Hugh Masekela; Cuban giants Omara Portuondo, Chucho Valdes and Los Van Van.
 More.
 There are cover stories with western music giants, from Chrissie Hynde to Jimmy Page, Dolly Parton to Pearl Jam, Justin Timberlake to Sting, Joan Sutherland to Cher.

 A combination of hard work, great writing and an ability to put her subjects at ease had made Jane the go-to journalist for editors on both sides of the globe.
 Over the years her list of non-music interviewees has expanded to include some of the biggest names in Hollywood – actors such as Idris Elba, Keira Knightly, Brad Pitt, Naomi Watts and Meryl Streep.
 Directors Mike Leigh, David Lynch and Martin Scorsese.
 For several years she was the UK literary correspondent for The Australian, interviewing such esteemed authors as Louis de Bernieres, Doris Lessing and Salman Rushdie.